 Configure the node in simple mode:

-- Filter the data table items, so you don’t process all records indiscriminately, but only specific ones.
+- Filter data table records so you do not consider every record indiscriminately, but only the ones you need.
 For example, filter orders from the last 90 days.

 Advanced mode